 Experience Naropa is an opportunity to explore contemplative education first-hand and meet the Naropa community.
 Join us for an upcoming Experience Naropa Open House.

 The Naropa University community is a social one, composed of seekers, makers, artists, activists, humanitarians, and more!
 Engage and connect with the Naropa community online below.

-August 24: First day that financial aid refunds will be available
+August 24: First day of classes; financial aid refunds available

 All offices are located in Wulsin Hall on the Arapahoe campus unless otherwise noted.

 Point person for all incoming Somatic students; provides in-depth information regarding financial aid, registration, housing, orientation, and important dates and deadlines.